Deduction of prisoners wage for victim fund not wrong says Delhi HC

 Pakistan hands India list of 261 Indian prisoners in Pakistani jails

-However, in 2009, a provision was inserted in CrPC for putting in place a scheme for compensating victims or their dependants, the DSLSA had said and added that subsequently the Delhi Victims Compensation Scheme came into force.
+However, in 2009, a provision was inserted in CrPC for putting in place a scheme for compensating victims or their dependents, the DSLSA had said and added that subsequently, the Delhi Victims Compensation Scheme came into force.

 No purpose would be served by maintaining a separate victim welfare fund with the jails, it had said.